ziqing-yan/ziqing-yan.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 This is Ziqing Yan.
 I am a PhD Candidate in Economics at Yale University.
-My research focuses on questions in **Labor Economics**, including: (1) the effect of public policies and regulations on gender inequality, and (2) determinants of job mobility.
+My research focuses on **Labor Economics**, including: (1) the effect of public policies and regulations on gender inequality, and (2) determinants of worker mobility.

 The best way to contact me is via email at ziqing.yan@yale.edu